banalanaveen/Boom-Bike-Sharing/README.md

 # Boom-Bike-Sharing
-Model to understand the demand for shared bikes with the available independent variables

 Problem Statement
 A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short term basis for a price or free.
 Many bike share systems allow people to borrow a bike from a "dock" which is usually computer-controlled wherein the user enters the payment information, and the system unlocks it.
 This bike can then be returned to another dock belonging to the same system.